museresearch/museresearch.github.io/publications.markdown

 # **Before 2020**

 ## **Conference Presentations**

 # **2023**
++ Zhang, M., & Ng, Y.M.M.
+(2023, August).
+Reality check: The effects of hiding dislikes on YouTube’s user behavior.
+Paper will be presented to Communication Technology Division of the Association for Education in Journalism and Mass Communication for its annual conference, Washington, DC.
++ Ng, Y.M.M., & Ray, R. (2023, June).
+The Twitter exodus: Negotiating the transition from Twitter to Mastodon among journalists.
+Paper presented to Mastodon research symposium.
+University of Warwick, United Kingdom (hybrid).
 + Zhang, M. and Ng, Y.M.M.
 (2023, May).
 Making social cues invisible: How the absence of public dislike counts affects YouTube users’ behavior.
 Paper presented to Communication & Technology Division of the International Communication Association for its annual conference, Toronto, Canada.

 # **2022**